Isla de Mona

 The island is managed under the Mona and Monito Islands Nature Reserve (Reserva Natural Islas de Mona y Monito).
-There are no native inhabitants; only rangers and biologists from the Puerto Rico Department of Natural and Environmental Resources reside on the island, to manage visitors and take part in research projects.
+There are no permanent inhabitants; only rangers and biologists from the Puerto Rico Department of Natural and Environmental Resources reside on the island, to manage visitors and take part in research projects.
 The island, along with Monito, form part of the Mona and Monito Islands National Natural Landmark which recognizes and preserves the islands' ecosystem as an outstanding example of diversity and natural history.
 The island is home to a number of endemic species such as the Mona ground iguana and it is an important seabird area.

 History

 Pre-Columbian history

-Mona Island is believed to have been originally settled by the Taíno since the 12th century or sooner.
+Mona Island is believed to have been originally settled by the Taíno in the 12th century or sooner.
 An archeological excavation during the 1980s discovered many Pre-Columbian objects on the island that helped support historians' theories of the island's first inhabitants.
 Stone tools found in a rock shelter have been dated to around 3000 BC.
 Much later the island was settled by the Taínos and remained so until the arrival of the Spanish in the 15th century.